 During non-conference action, Petteway had five 20-point performances, including 30 points and three steals against UMass.
 In Nebraska’s three Charleston Classic games, he averaged 22.0 points and 5.0 rebounds per game, as he had 20 points against UAB and 15 points and seven rebounds against Georgia.
 He closed non-conference action with a flourish, scoring 20 or more points in three of NU’s final four games, including a game-high 27 points against the Citadel and 22 points, including 4-of-5 from 3-point range, at Cincinnati.

-Petteway sat out the 2012-13 season after transferring from Texas Tech.
-He will have three years of eligibility remaining beginning in 2013-14.
+Petteway sat out the 2012-13 season after transferring from Texas Tech University.

 Petteway played in 27 games at Texas Tech as a true freshman in 2011-12, making 11 starts for the Red Raiders and averaging 3.3 points and 2.1 rebounds per game.
 He had a season-high 13 points in 15 minutes of action against DePaul in the Old Spice Classic and also had nine-point contests against Indiana State and Cal State Bakersfield.
 He grabbed a career-high 10 rebounds in an overtime loss to NCAA qualifier Texas, one of three games with at least five caroms.
 In all, 10 of his 11 starts came in Big 12 action.